nplinden/nozzle_design/README.md

 # nozzle_design
+This code was develloped by Nicolas LINDEN and Charles MALITOURNE as part of a third year qualifying project at École Nationale Supérieur d'Arts et Métiers.
+Its goal is to help design the geometry of supersonic nozzles.
+It is based on the method of characteristics and is in part inspired by the algorithm described in John D. Anderson's book 'Fundamentals of Aerodynamics, Fifth Edition'.
+It uses an ideal gas model and allows the user to modify the nozzle's parameters to their liking.
+It makes use of the CoolProp python3 wrapper available at coolprop.org.
+Development is still ongoing but basic option are all available.

 ## Required Python3 library
-This code only work on python3 necessary packages are : CoolProp, csv, matplotlib, numpy, math, time.
+This code only work on python3.
+Necessary packages are : CoolProp, csv, matplotlib, numpy, math, time.

-## Using the script
-### Creating a Nozzle
+## Creating a Nozzle
-To create a nozzle :
 First create a new file that will contain the parameters for your nozzle.
 In this file, type :
 ```